jessepav/lacygoill-wiki-backup/keyboard/layout.md

 Bug:

-The console layout is (wrongly) affected by this command after the second reboot of the OS.
+The  virtual console  layout is  (wrongly) affected  by this  command after  the second reboot of the OS.

-Don't rely on the  output of `$ localectl status` to get  the new default layout for the console.
+Don't rely on the  output of `$ localectl status` to get  the new default layout for the virtual console.
 It will still report the old one.

 ---

 Alternative: try to manually update the file `/etc/default/keyboard`.

-## How to set it for the console only?
+## How to set it for the virtual console only?

     $ localectl --no-convert set-keymap fr
                 ^----------^